 However, Rajasthan is an enormous state, and the visitor is often left wondering at the limitless options he is faced with.
 If you have been thinking of visiting this state, but are confused, or, desirous of experiencing the best that it has to offer, then this blog is for you.
 Here, we tell you the places which you should not miss during a holiday in Rajasthan.

 12 Best Tourist Places to Visit in Rajasthan with Pictures

-Jaipur, also known as the Pink City, is one of the most visited tourist destination in Rajasthan.
-Founded by Maharaja Sawai Jai Singh in 1727, its one of the most frequented city by the tourists.
+Jaipur, also known as the Pink City, is one of the most visited tourist destinations in Rajasthan.
+Founded by Maharaja Sawai Jai Singh in 1727, it’s one of the most frequented cities by tourists.
 This city endears itself to tourists through its various palaces, forts and wonderful shopping opportunities.
 Once here, you should visit the Hawa Mahal, a palace built so that the ladies of the royal household could observe the daily life in the streets.
-A unique experience awaits you at the Amer Fort in the form of an elephant ride which takes you to the very top.
+A unique experience awaits you at the Amer Fort in the form of an elephant ride that takes you to the very top.

 If all this sightseeing leaves you hungry, head off to the Laxmi Mishtan Bhandar (known as LMB by foodies).
 In close proximity lies the shopping center where you come across vibrant bandhini works, traditional jewelry and jootis.
 If you happen to be visiting Jaipur in January, you should attend the Jaipur Literary Festival.
 For book lovers, this is the ultimate place to be in.